 Your business strategy determines where you should be buying notes.
 Since we focus primarily on brokering or buying notes directly from banks and credit unions at distressedpro.com that’s what we’re going to focus on for sources.

-For the purposes of this article we’re going to talk specifically about buying mortgage notes from banks although the process is largely the same whether you’re buying mortgage notes, business notes, or any other notes.
+Banks aren't the only place to buy non-performing notes but we will talk specifically about buying mortgage notes from banks.
+The process is largely the same whether you’re buying mortgage notes, business notes, or any other notes.
 The differences lie in the evaluation of the borrower and the collateral.

 Buying notes from banks is more work than buying notes from brokers, hedge funds, or marketplaces but it also provides the best returns and the most flexibility in terms of strategy which means that you have the most options for how to profit.